- 📖 Geeky Medics OSCE Book

-2. Observe for misting of the metal surface as the patient breathes, compare the misting pattern of the two nostrils.
+2. Observe for misting of the metal surface as the patient breathes and compare the misting pattern of the two nostrils.

 The absence of misting or a disparity in the amount of misting between the nostrils may suggest unequal or absent airflow through a particular nostril.

-- Assessment of sense of smell (UPSIT – University of Pennsylvania Smell Identification Test)
+- Olfactory assessment (UPSIT: University of Pennsylvania Smell Identification Test)

 - Regional lymph node examination